nullspace-dev/GenerateXmlReport/README.md

 # Generate XML Report
 For Burp Suite Enterprise Edition

+Please note that extensions are written by third party users of Burp, and PortSwigger makes no warranty about their quality or usefulness for any particular purpose.

 ---
 This extension will generate an XML report immediately after a scan has finished, containing all issues found.
 The file will be stored on the Scanning Machine that performed the scan.